MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 ## Install the on-premises data gateway

-You will need the gateway to trigger your UI flow from an [event, schedule, or button flow.](../getting-started.md#types-of-flows).
+You will need the gateway to trigger your UI flow from an [event, schedule, or button flow.](../getting-started.md#types-of-flows) on a remote device.

 >[!TIP]
 >The gateway isn't required if you only want to create, edit, and test your UI flows on your device.